Dreisbach, Westerwaldkreis

-Dreisbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Dreisbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Limburg and Siegen.
-The river Nister, which is part of the river Sieg’s drainage basin flows from east to west through the municipal area.
+The river Nister, which is part of the Sieg’s drainage basin flows from east to west through the municipal area.
 Dreisbach belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1252, Dreisbach had its first documentary mention.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

 South of the community runs Bundesstraße 255, which leads from Montabaur to Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 22 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.